Hamed Sinno

-Hamed Sinno (حامد سنّو; born 25 April 1988) is the Lebanese-American lead singer of the alternative rock band Mashrou' Leila.
+Hamed Sinno (حامد سنّو; born April 25, 1988) is a Lebanese-American musician and writer.
+They were the lead singer of the alternative rock band Mashrou' Leila until the group disbanded in 2022.

-Early life
+Early life and education

 Sinno was born to a Lebanese father who had lived in the United States and a Jordanian mother who had lived between Morocco and Rome.
-He has American citizenship.
+They have American citizenship.

 Sinno grew up in an Anglophone household.
-He attended an American school and graduated "not knowing how to properly speak Arabic", mostly learning Arabic as he wrote songs.
-Sinno did not learn to read music nor did he have formal musical training.
-However, he sang in the school choir.
+They attended the American Community School of Beirut (ACS) and graduated "not knowing how to properly speak Arabic", mostly learning Arabic as they wrote songs.
+Sinno did not learn to read music nor did they have formal musical training.
+However, they sang in the school choir.

 While studying at the American University of Beirut, Sinno came out.
-There he also began to experiment with subversive graffiti as a form of self-expression before getting involved with Mashrou' Leila.
+There Sinno also began to experiment with subversive graffiti as a form of self-expression before getting involved with Mashrou' Leila.

 Career

 Sinno co-founded Mashrou' Leila in 2008 while studying graphic design at the American University of Beirut, when responding to an open jam session call put out by Andre Chedid, Omaya Malaeb, and Haig Papazian.

-According to Sinno, his parents initially disapproved of his career in music, fearing for his financial prospects and physical safety due to the band's controversial reputation.
+According to Sinno, their parents initially disapproved of their career in music, fearing for their financial prospects and physical safety due to the band's controversial reputation.

+After Mashrou' Leila disbanded, Sinno earned an MA in Digital musics from Dartmouth College.

-In media
+In the media

 Sinno has been featured on the cover of several magazines, including France's Têtu, Jordan's My.Kali, and UK-based Attitude.
-He also appeared on the cover of the Middle East edition of Rolling Stone magazine as part of Mashrou' Leila.
+They also appeared on the cover of the Middle East edition of Rolling Stone magazine as part of Mashrou' Leila.